-Later, over a communal dinner, we would learn from other pilgrims that he hugged most people who came through and that he seems to have a sister or in every country!
+Later, over a communal dinner, we would learn from other pilgrims that he hugged most people who came through and that he claims to have a sister or a cousin in every country!

 Marlena finally took pity on us and let us know that they did intend to stop in Mendata and that they had booked the last two beds at the place where we were heading.

 When we all arrived together at the Andiketxe Albergue, Marlena and Alicia actually offered to give up their beds.
 This was sweet, but we acknowledged that we had gotten beat fair and square in the bed race and prepared to walk on.
 That’s when the nice albergue owner took pity on us and found space.